Texas Maximum Child Support Increased September 1, 2013

 The 2013 maximum child support cap increase is not retroactive in the sense that it would cause maximum child support payments made in the past to increase resulting in an arrearage.
 Remember too, parties can always make an agreement to a child support amount different from Texas guideline child support requirements (find out how to do that here).
 Whatever way it happens whenever it happens - through the Texas Attorney General or by agreement - if there is any change in the amount a parent pays in Texas child support up or down for any reason, the parties will need a modification of their divorce decree or child support order that is approved and ordered by the court for the new amount to be enforceable.

-Those concerned about paying more child support in Texas because of the increase in caps will want to be certain to do their calculations using the Texas Attorney General's 2013 Texas Revised Tax Charts for child support that reflect the higher social security and federal income taxes imposed in January, 2013.
+Those concerned about paying more child support in Texas because of the increase in caps will want to be certain to do their calculations using the Texas Attorney General's 2014 Texas Tax Charts for child support that reflect the higher social security and federal income taxes imposed in January, 2013.
 Guideline child support in Texas is calculated most often using the Texas AG's tables that show monthly net resources for various incomes after subtracting social security tax and Federal income tax paid for a single person claiming one personal deduction and the standard deduction.
 Texas Attorney General's tax tables from 2012 or before will be inaccurate for calculating child support under the 2013 maximum child support cap increases and social security and tax rate increases.

 How do I calculate my child support payment in Texas?